springfox/springfox/readme.md

  In most cases an application will not need more than one Resource Listing and the concept of swagger groups can be ignored.

 2. Resource Listing

 Please see the Swagger Specification for a detailed explanation.

 3. API Documentation Endpoints

 All swagger documentation (JSON responses) are served from DefaultSwaggerController.
 The controller maintains a cache of ResourcesListing's which are uniquely identified by the `swaggerGroup`.
 There is a 1:1 relationship between ResourceListings and swagger groups (`SwaggerSpringMvcPlugin` instances).
 A typical application will have a single SwaggerSpringMvcPlugin which is given the unique identifier 'default'.

+__Note:__ The below paths are relative to your applications context path and/or DispatcherServlet `url-pattern`

 | Path                    | Description                                                             |
 |---                      |---                                                                      |